yutak23/travel-app/README.md

 ### how to install

-this project uses `dotenv`, so you should create `.env` file and file contains below key.
+This project uses `dotenv`, so you should create `.env` file and file contains below key.<br>
+This file is not provided via the project files so create it manually in the project root.

 - GEO_NAME_USERNAME : https://www.geonames.org/
 - WAETHERBIT_API_KEY : https://www.weatherbit.io/